abinit/abinit/abichecks/README.md

 ```

 `make distcheck` validates that the `abichecks` files are correctly distributed and that the standard check workflow succeeds.
-The explicit commands above execute the two maintenance-check series currently recognized by the legacy Perl runner.
+The explicit commands above execute the three maintenance-check series.

-The generated Makefile also provides `tests_libpaw`, but `run-standard-tests.pl` currently omits `libpaw` from its internal `@Series` list.
+The generated Makefile also provides `tests_libpaw`, and `run_checks.py` (the Python runner) dispatches it the same way as the other two series.
-Until that inconsistency is fixed, invoke `check-libpaw.py` directly or add `libpaw` to the runner before relying on `make tests_libpaw`.

 ## Directory organization